 With 60,000 students and 8,500 staff members, Arlington ISD is the 13th largest school district in Texas.

 It’s always enjoyed support among faculty and staff.
-But thanks to its 5-year partnership with the Holdsworth Center, the district has navigated the pandemic better than most.
+But thanks to its multi-year partnership with the Holdsworth Center, the district has navigated the pandemic better than most.

 While staff at many districts were operating on the edge of burnout, those at Arlington ISD banded together to tackle myriad challenges while remaining engaged and emotionally invested in the mission.